abdkhanstd/Sports2/README.md

 #### Important note
-We did not provide all the annotations intentionally.
+I did not upload the palyfield and view annotations intentionally.
 More details (code + results) will be added later.